xwde/countio/README.md

 > **Note** : The library contains unsafe code.
 See implementations of
 > `AsyncRead` and `AsyncWrite` traits for more details.

-The wrapper struct to enable byte counting for common `Reader` & `Writer` implementations.
+The wrapper struct to enable byte counting for common `Reader` and `Writer` implementations.
 Following features available:

 - `std` to enable `std::io::Read` and `std::io::Write`.
 Enabled by default.